-Breastmilk Jaundice is jaundice that persists after physiologic jaundice subsides and is seen in the otherwise healthy, full term breastfed baby.
-There is no known cause for this type of jaundice although speculation is that it may be linked to something in the breast milk that is blocking the breakdown of bilirubin.
-(Breastmilk jaundice tends to be genetic and run in families.)
-Breastmilk jaundice does not mean that something is wrong with the mother’s milk and that breastfeeding should be stopped.
-Most babies who present with true breastmilk jaundice (only 0.5% to 2.4% of all newborns), may see another rise in bilirubin levels at about 14 days, but they will level out and eventually decrease.
-Breastmilk jaundice can last for 3-12 weeks after birth, but as long as baby is feeding well and bilirubin levels are monitored, it rarely leads to serious complications.
-Breastmilk Jaundice must also be differentiated from breastfeeding jaundice, which is a lack of milk that results in jaundice, or from any other underlying health conditions.
+Breast Milk Jaundice is jaundice that persists after physiologic jaundice subsides and is seen in the otherwise healthy, full-term, breastfed baby.
+There is no known cause for this type of jaundice, although speculation is that it may be linked to something in the breast milk that is blocking the breakdown of bilirubin.
+Breast milk jaundice tends to be genetic and run in families.
+This form of jaundice, however, does not mean that something is wrong with the mother’s milk and that breastfeeding should be stopped.
+Most babies who present with true breast milk jaundice (only 0.5% to 2.4% of all newborns), may see another rise in bilirubin levels at about 14 days, but they will level out and eventually decrease.
+Breast milk jaundice can last for 3-12 weeks after birth, but as long as the baby is feeding well and bilirubin levels are monitored, it rarely leads to serious complications.
+Breast milk Jaundice must also be differentiated from breastfeeding jaundice, which is jaundice resulting from an insufficient intake of milk.

-Breastfeeding jaundice is caused by the baby not getting enough milk and is not related to breastmilk jaundice.
+Breastfeeding jaundice is caused by the baby not getting enough milk and is not related to breast milk jaundice.
 Adequate amounts of breastmilk increase a baby’s bowel movements, which help secrete the buildup of bilirubin.
-Breasfeeding jaundice can occur when a newborn does not get a good start to breastfeeding, has an improper latch or is supplemented with other substitutes which interfere with breastfeeding.
-Breastfeeding jaundice often will resolve itself with increased feedings and help from a lactation consultant to make sure the baby is indeed taking in adequate amounts.
-Rarely does a breastfed baby need any other type of treatment besides these for breastfeeding jaundice.
+Breastfeeding jaundice can occur when a newborn does not get a good start to breastfeeding, has an improper latch, or is supplemented with other substitutes which interfere with breastfeeding.
+Breastfeeding jaundice often will resolve itself with increased feedings and help from a lactation consultant to make sure the baby is taking in adequate amounts.

 What is the Treatment for Jaundice in the Breastfed baby?